Monotone solutions for mean field games master equations : continuous state space and common noise: Monotone solutions

-\end{Def} \begin{Rem} Let us insist on the fact that we take $\nu \in \mmtd$ and not in $\mptd$.
-Would we not have done so, for any monotone solution $U$, any function $c : \mptd \to \mathbb{R}$, $U + c$ would also be a monotone solution.
-Hence, to prevent such situations, we enlarge the choice of $\nu$ for which the definition holds.
-We refer to the proof of Theorem \ref{uniqthmstat} for more on this fact. \end{Rem} \begin{Rem} We only ask for information at points of strict minimum for stability reasons. \end{Rem} This notion of monotone solution is reminiscent of the notion of viscosity solution introduced by Crandall and Lions in \citep{crandall1983viscosity}, although the equation \eqref{sme} does not have a proper comparison principle.
+\end{Def} \begin{Rem} We only ask for information at points of strict minimum for stability reasons, mainly because a point of strict minimum can be approximated by points of strict minimum.
+Indeed in this context, thanks to Lemma \ref{Stegall}, given a point $m^*$ of strict minimum of a function $f : \mptd \to \mathbb{R}$, and a sequence $(f_n)_{n\geq 0}$ converging uniformly toward $f$, there always exists a sequence $(\tilde{f}_n)_{n \geq 0}$ such that for any $n \geq 0$, $\tilde{f}_n$ has a strict minimum $m_n$, $\tilde{f}_n$ is as closed as we want (in the uniform topology) of $f_n$ and $(m_n)_{n \geq 0}$ converges toward $m^*$. \end{Rem} This notion of monotone solution is reminiscent of the notion of viscosity solution introduced by Crandall and Lions in \citep{crandall1983viscosity}, although the equation \eqref{sme} does not have a proper comparison principle.

 Let us also remark that Definition \ref{defstat} demands regularity in the space variable $x$.
-We shall not comment a lot on this fact except for the fact that, if it may be possible to consider less regular functions in the space variable, it does not seem obvious since the notion of solution we propose is not particularly local in the space variable $x$.\\
+We shall not comment a lot on this except for the fact that, it seems possible to consider less regular functions in the space variable.
+In our particular framework, because of the presence of the i.i.d. noise, this regularity is not an issue.\\

 The two following results justify in some sense the notion of solution we propose.
-The first one states that classical solutions are also monotone solutions, and the second one that there is uniqueness of a monotone solution in the monotone regime. \begin{Prop} Assume that U is a classical solution of \eqref{sme}, then it is also a monotone solution of \eqref{sme}. \end{Prop} We do not detail the short proof of this result.
-Let us mention that it is a direct application of Proposition \ref{firstcond}.\\
+The first one states that classical solutions are also monotone solutions, and the second one that there is uniqueness of a monotone solution in the monotone regime. \begin{Prop} Assume that U is a classical solution of \eqref{sme}, then it is also a monotone solution of \eqref{sme}. \end{Prop} \begin{proof} Consider a smooth solution $U$ of \eqref{sme}, a $\mathcal{C}^2$ function $\phi : \mathbb{T}^d \to \mathbb{R}$, $\nu \in \mathcal{M}(\mathbb{T}^d)$ and $m_0 \in \mptd$ point of strict minimum of $m \to \langle U(\cdot,m)- \phi, m- \nu \rangle =: W(m)$.

-As the interested reader may have observed at this point, the uniqueness of a solution of \eqref{sme} may be obtained naturally modulo a function $c : \mptd \to \mathbb{R}$.
-Indeed, recalling the proof of Proposition \ref{uniqsmooth}, proving the non-negativity of $µ,\nu \to \langle U(µ) - V(\nu),µ-\nu\rangle$, for $U$ and $V$ two solutions, yields $U = V +c$.
-In some sense, this weak uniqueness result is sufficient to obtain (formally) the uniqueness of a Nash equilibria.
-Indeed the optimal strategy, given at the equilibrium by the solution $U$ of the master equation, only depends on the gradient in the spatial variable $x\in \mathbb{T}^d$ of $U$.
-Hence the addition of a function $c : \mptd \to \mathbb{R}$ does not alter the induced strategies.

-In any case, we give an additional mild assumption on the monotonicity of $f$ under which the uniqueness of monotone solutions can be established. \begin{hyp} The coupling $f$ is monotone and satisfies for all $µ,\nu \in \mptd$